G&K Services: History

-2016 - G&K Services agrees to be purchased by Cintas Corporation of Mason, Ohio.
+In 2016, G&K Services agreed to be purchased by Cintas Corporation of Mason, Ohio.
 The acquisition was completed on March 21, 2017.

+Acquisitions

+In 1991, G&K acquired WorkWear of Canada.
+In 1994, the company acquired BCP Garment Manufacturing.
+In 1997, the company acquired National Linen Service.
+In 1999, G&K acquired Northeast Dust Products out of Massachusetts.

+In 2002, G&K acquired Rental Uniform Company.
+In 2004, G&K acquired Keefer Laundry Limited in Western Canada.
+In the same year, G&K acquired Nettoyeur Shefford out of Quebec, Marathon Linen, and Lion Uniform Group.

+In 2005, G&K acquired Custom Linen Systems, Coyne Textile Services, and Glis and Glis Laundries in Canada.

+In 2007, G&K acquired Leef Services out of Minnesota, Alltext Uniform Rental Service, and Nonclean Limited out of Ireland.
+In 2008, G&K acquired Best Uniform Rental Service.

 Products and services

 G&K services provided a variety of clothing and uniform products.
 In addition, G&K Services provided flame resistant garments and personal protective equipment by developing and providing the ProTect flame resistant safety solutions.

 Sustainability

 G&K Services was a founding member of the Textile Rental Services Association of America's (TRSA) Laundry Environmental Stewardship Program (LaundryESP).

 G&K was also a member of the U.S. Green Building Council (USGBC), an organization that advocates for environmentally sustainable practices in buildings and communities.

 G&K Services sold and rented many products that are EcoLogo Product Certified, which is a part of the Environmental Choice Program.
-The company also carried a large number of Green Seal Certified paper towels and products.
+The company also carried numerous Green Seal Certified paper towels and products.

 G&K Services’ water reuse system in their laundry facilities reduced fresh water use by up to 40%.
 Their heat recovery systems reduced natural gas consumption and lowered greenhouse gas emissions.

-G&K cut fleet fuel consumptions and greenhouse gases by using a GPS-based telematics system in their vehicles that helps improve fuel efficiency and reduce greenhouse gas emissions.
+G&K cut fleet fuel consumption and greenhouse gases by using a GPS-based telematics system in their vehicles that helps improve fuel efficiency and reduce greenhouse gas emissions.
 Vehicles ran on cleaner burning diesel, and in California trucks were hybrid electric powered.